 The mobile and WLAN sides of the wireless world are getting ever more entangled.
 Carriers are looking for Wi-Fi offload opportunities, WLAN vendors are marrying access points up to carrier “small cells” or using LTE for backhaul to their access points, and the in-building cellular market is growing.
 It’s nice to see tools evolve with this industry trend.

 [Learn about common problems that can affect WLAN performance, including troublesome client behaviors, IPv4/IPv6 issues and ISP problems in Lee Badman's session, "When Users Think Your Good WLAN Is Bad" at Interop New York Sept.
 30-Oct.
-4. Register today!]Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+4. Register today!]Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio